shagunsodhani/models/textsum/README.md

 https://arxiv.org/pdf/1602.06023.pdf

 We cannot provide the dataset due to the license.
-See ExampleGen in data.py about the data format. data/data contains a toy example.
+See ExampleGen in data.py about the data format or use decodeData method from utils.py. data/data contains a toy example.
 Also see data/vocab for example vocabulary format.
 In <b>How To Run</b> below, users can use toy data and vocab provided in the data/ directory to run the training by replacing the data directory flag.